How To Add a Closet with a Hidden Door Under a Staircase

 - We wanted to use a pre-hung door since every door we have tried to hang over many years and houses that was not pre-hung never worked correctly.
 If you have door hanging skills, you can simply get a hollow core door and door hanging trim.

 - Install door inside a frame of 2 x 4’s.
-If you want to create a hidden door, remove decorative trim that comes around the pre-hung door, you will not need it.
+If you want to create a hidden door, remove decorative trim that comes around the pre-hung door.
+You will not need it.

-3. We measured the angle of the staircase where we wanted the door and cut the top of the door off at that angle with a circular saw.
+3. We measured the angle of the staircase where we wanted the hidden door and cut the top of the door off at that angle with a circular saw.

 4. We removed the inside top section of the original door from the cutaway piece and cut it to fit in the new angled top of the door.
 We used wood glue to hold it in place.

-6. We used masonry screws and anchors to attach the 2 x 4’s to floor.
+6. We used masonry screws and anchors to attach the 2 x 4’s to the floor.
 We used 2-1/2″ wood screws for the rest.

 You can see the width we needed to leave in this photo.
 It was about an inch and a half.
 We used a variety of 2 x 4’s that we had leftover from other projects that is why some are light and others dark.